matvp91/stylemug/README.md

 # stylemug

 This is an experimental library, not yet ready to be used in production.
-Heavily inspired on `stylex` from Facebook.
+Heavily inspired by Facebook's internal `stylex` and the [Building the new Facebook](https://developers.facebook.com/videos/2019/building-the-new-facebookcom-with-react-graphql-and-relay/) presentation, at ~28:00.

 ## Getting started